alaTest Sites

 Consumer review (amazon.ca)

 alaTest has collected and analyzed 2 user reviews of Panasonic Lumix DMC-GM1 from Amazon.ca.
 The average user rating for this product is 5.0/5, compared to an average user rating of 4.3/5 for other Digital Compact Cameras on Amazon.ca.
-Comments about the viewfinder and image quality are overall positive.
-The size and portability also get good comments.
+Reviewers really like the viewfinder and image quality.
+The size and portability also get good feedback.

 portability, size, image quality, viewfinder